MikeWorldYt/ANT-system/README.md

 <div align="center"> <!-- .   -   '   -   . --> <h3> 2.1 Settings Folder (99) </h3> <!-- .   -   '   -   . -->
 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/fc5f6fa2-b6d8-4f17-b320-8d6c4efcddb8" alt="ILL_pictures_16" width="350"></div>

-Its unique identifier is '99', so you will find it as '99.Settings' This folder contains general configurations for 'ANT', for your programs, interfaces, or Operating System.
+Its unique identifier is '99', so you'll probably find it as '99.Settings' This folder contains general configurations for 'ANT', for your programs, interfaces, or Operating System.

 <div align="center"> <!-- .   -   '   -   . --> <h3> 2.2 Review Folder (98) </h3>  <!-- .   -   '   -   . -->
 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/756fdbef-55d6-4319-98d6-b7244ae10fe9" alt="ILL_pictures_17" width="350"></div>

-Its unique identifier is '98', so you will find it as '98.Review' This folder contains all your files and directories that have no classification, need renaming, or maybe are not from the current level.
+Its unique identifier is '98', so you'll probably find it as '98.math', '98.marketing' or '98.instagram' This folder contains all your files and directories that have no classification, need renaming, or maybe are not from the current level.
 In other words, they need to be reviewed before being into the system, and this folder helps you avoid mixing them with your other files.

 > [!IMPORTANT]
-> Use the identifier, followed by a dot, followed by the name of the current path
+> Use the identifier, followed by a dot, followed by the name of the current path or similar (preferably write it in kebab-case)

 ```image_18
 > image_18